-2.6.5 Lewisham-issued Blue Badge holders who drive a vehicle registered to their home address, can apply for a resident permit free of charge to park in any CPZ across the borough.
+2.6.5 Lewisham-issued Blue Badge holders with a vehicle registered to their home address, can apply for a Disabled Permit free of charge to park in any CPZ across the borough.

 2.6.7 On purchase of an annual (twelve month) resident permit, ten hours of visitor parking credit will be applied to the account of the purchasing resident.
 See section 2.8 for more information regarding visitor permits.